UFO-Tech/json-rpc-bundle/README.md

 ```

 ### Version 4.1
-- Full support for butch requests with the possibility of transferring the results of one request to the parameters of the second
+- Full support for batch requests with the possibility of transferring the results of one request to the parameters of the second
 Request:
 ```json
 [